ironcev/thp.im/_posts/2015-02-13-clarkes-third-law-exception-step-by-step.md

 ---
 title: Clarke's Third Law Exception - Step by Step
-subtitle: "Turning the Clarke's third law into a <a href='/stack-trace-art'>Stack Trace Art</a> exception.
+subtitle: "Turning the Clarke's Third Law into <a href='/stack-trace-art'>Stack Trace Art</a>.
 One step at the time."
 tags: stack-trace-art step-by-step
 image: "clarkes-third-law-exception-step-by-step.jpg"
 lastUpdatedOn: "2017-03-18T00:00:00+0100"